 For most types of combat, making attacks from atop a Horse is the same as making attacks on foot.
 Minifigs on horseback check their weapon reach or range and make their Action and Damage Rolls exactly as usual.

-The two areas in which a Horse's increased size can make a difference are in Close Combat and during a Charge.
+The two areas in which a Horse's increased size can make a difference are when it's the target of an Attack and when it's making a Charge.

 While a Horse and its minifig are often treated as a single unit, they're separate targets that can be attacked together or individually.
 If attacked together, the defending player gets to decide which of them takes the Damage from any successful hits.